AdobeDocs/experience-platform.en/help/edge/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | Boolean  | No           | `true`            |

-Enables [!DNL Audience Manager] [!UICONTROL cookie destinations], which allows the setting of cookies based on segment qualification.
+Enables [!DNL Audience Manager] cookie destinations, which allows the setting of cookies based on segment qualification.

 ### `urlDestinationsEnabled`